shiplet/korgapp/README.md

 ==> default: connecting to: 127.0.0.1/korg
 ```

-as the last 11 lines of console output.
+as the last 11 lines of console output (this could take several minutes depending on connection speed).
 These signify, in order, that:
 * both `uwsgi` and `pymongo` successfully installed
 * the `korgapp` has registered to run when the virtual environment boots
-* the `vagrant 	9632` process is the first of 5 system processes dedicated serving the app
+* the `vagrant 	9632 ...` process is the first of 5 system processes dedicated serving the app
 * `nginx` successfully tested all config files
 * `nginx` successfully restarted
 * `MongoDB` successfully started and connected to `127.0.0.1/korg`